sousaGab/refactoring-smells/README.md

 # Refactoring Smells Dataset

-This project provides a dataset designed for research on refactoring test smells in JavaScript open-source projects.
+This project provides an artefac and dataset designed for research on refactoring test smells in JavaScript open-source projects.
 The dataset is intended to support studies leveraging Large Language Models (LLMs) such as GitHub Copilot and AWS CodeWhisperer.

 ## Overview